RAS-University/robotic-courses/docs/aerial_robotics/multirotor/multirotor_1.md

 ### Credits:
 <!-- List all the sources that you used to create the page   -->
+This course page was created by **Lisa Romana Schneider, MSc in Robotics at EPFL**, and funded by **IEEE RAS** and **EPFL**.

+This course page is partly based on the Aerial Robotics class taught by [Prof. Dario Floreano](https://people.epfl.ch/dario.floreano) at EPFL (Ecole Polytéchnique Fédérale de Lausanne).

 ### Additional Resources:
 <!-- List all the sources that could be relevant to a reader who would like to know more, including   -->
+[Introduction to Multicopter Design and Control (Quan Quan)](https://link.springer.com/book/10.1007/978-981-10-3382-7)- Textbook offering a systematic overview over multicopters from basic design guidelines to high-level control.